-The Genocide Education Project is available to deliver district-wide or school-wide in-person professional development workshops on various aspects and methods of teaching about genocide, the common stages and parallels between genocides, and the Armenian Genocide as a case study.
+The Genocide Education Project delivers professional development workshops on various aspects and methods of teaching about human rights and genocide, the common stages and parallels between genocides, and the Armenian Genocide as a case study.

-GenEd recommends full-day workshops, which typically include background information on the phenomenon of genocide, its definitions and stages, the history of the Armenian case and parallels with other genocides, teaching methodology, and interactive lesson development.
-Participants also receive numerous multi-media teaching materials.
-Workshop length, agenda, and budget vary commensurate with district/school administration and educator needs.
+GenEd’s full-day workshops include background information on human rights, the phenomenon of genocide, its definitions and stages, the history of the Armenian case and parallels with other genocides, teaching methodology, and interactive lesson development.
+Participants receive numerous multi-media teaching materials.
+Workshop length, agenda, and budget varies commensurate with district/school administration and educator needs.

-Another way GenEd serves teachers is via live online webinars, that can provide an introduction to the subjects covered in the full-day workshop, or can focus on a more specific aspect of genocide.
+GenEd offers live and recorded video webinars providing a preview of the subjects covered in the full-day workshop, or can focus on a more specific aspect of genocide.
+See these recorded webinars:

-Contact GenEd to explore workshop services.
-GenEd also provides one-on-one consultation for teachers seeking recommendations and guidance on genocide curriculum or local speakers who can share their family histories and personal experiences with students and educators.
+Contact GenEd to explore workshop services, recommendations and guidance on genocide curriculum or local speakers who can share their family histories and personal experiences with students and educators.